awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values.md

 If you change settings for the CloudWatch alarm after you create a health check, you must update the health check\.
 For more information, see [Updating Health Checks When You Change CloudWatch Alarm Settings \(Health Checks That Monitor a CloudWatch Alarm Only\)Updating Health Checks When You Change CloudWatch Alarm Settings](health-checks-updating-cloudwatch-alarm-settings.md)\.

 **Health check status**
-Choose the status of the health check when CloudWatch has insufficient data to determine the state of the alarm that you chose in **CloudWatch alarm**\.
+Choose the status of the health check \(healthy, unhealthy, or last known status\) when CloudWatch has insufficient data to determine the state of the alarm that you chose for **CloudWatch alarm**\.
 If you choose to use the last known status, Route 53 uses the status of the health check from the last time that CloudWatch had sufficient data to determine the alarm state\.
 For new health checks that have no last known status, the default status for the health check is healthy\.
+The value of **Health check status** provides a temporary status when the data stream for a CloudWatch metric is briefly unavailable\. \(Route 53 monitors data streams for CloudWatch metrics, not the state of the corresponding alarm\.\) If the metric will be unavailable frequently or for long periods \(longer than a few hours\), we recommend that you not use the last known status\.

 **Invert health check status**
 Choose whether you want Route 53 to invert the status of a health check\.
 If you choose this option, Route 53 considers health checks to be unhealthy when the status is healthy and vice versa\.

+**  Disabled **
+Stops Route 53 from performing health checks\.
+When you disable a health check, Route 53 stops monitoring the corresponding CloudWatch metrics\.
+After you disable a health check, Route 53 considers the status of the health check to always be healthy\.
+If you configured DNS failover, Route 53 continues to route traffic to the corresponding resources\.
+If you want to stop routing traffic to a resource, change the value of [Invert health check status](#health-checks-creating-values-invert-health-check-status-cloudwatch)\.
+Charges for a health check still apply when the health check is disabled\.

 ## Advanced Configuration \("Monitor an endpoint" Only\)<a name="health-checks-creating-values-advanced"></a>